CMR Scaling Law: Predicting Critical Mixture Ratios for Continual Pre-training of Language Models: Key Results

 \item Basically, general losses in CPT increase initially before decreasing, whereas domain losses tend to decrease.
 The relationships between loss and mixture ratio, as well as training volume, fit well with a power-law form, allowing for loss prediction under different mixture ratios and training tokens.

-\item Using the loss prediction by mixture ratio and training volume, we can predict the CMR (Definition~\ref{def:CMR}) with CMR scaling law.
-Given the maximum amount of training tokens, experiments in Figure~\ref{fig:3d-model} and predicted results in Figure~\ref{fig:T_0_Predict_R} both show that CMR goes up with increasing model scale: from $29.76\%$ for the 460M model to $34.89\%$ for the 940M model.
+\item Using the loss prediction by mixture ratio and training volume, we can predict the CMR (Definition~\ref{def:CMR}) with CMR scaling law. \begin{itemize} \item Given the maximum amount of training tokens, experiments in Figure~\ref{fig:3d-model} and predicted results in Figure~\ref{fig:T_0_Predict_R} both show that CMR goes up with increasing model scale: from $29.8\%$ for the 460M model to $34.9\%$ for the 940M model. \item CMR depends on the similarity between the target domain and the general domain.
+The smaller the distribution gap between the two, the larger the CMR.
+Because \textit{Academic Papers} constitute a larger portion of the general data than \textit{Finance}, the pre-trained 460M model tends to show a higher CMR on \textit{Academic Papers} ($36.7\%$) compared to \textit{Finance} ($29.8\%$) during CPT, as illustrated in Figure~\ref{fig:T_0_Predict_R} and Figure~\ref{fig:arxiv_T0_R}. \end{itemize} \end{enumerate}